rhondusmithwick/CellSociety/Design.md

   * Instantiates a CellManager and acts as the mediator between this object and the Simulation subclass
   * Displays the grid to the user by passing it to the GUI interface
   * Begins a Simulations loop
-  * Designed as such so that each of the other classes have as little interaction as possible; instead, CellManager acts as a central hub, allowing for exstensibility of code and dryness
+  * Designed as such so that each of the other classes have as little interaction as possible; instead, CellManager acts as a central hub, allowing for extensibility of code and dryness
 * public class CellManager
-	* Manages the cells on the grid and updates their properites.
+	* Manages the cells on the grid and updates their properties.
   *	Handles and maintains a cell list of cells matching the simulation type which is running.
   * Interacts with the simulation class to generate necessary cells with the correct update function for the current simulation.
   	Initialized by the Cell Society class, which keeps the cell manager object.
 Passes the cell list to the Grid class so that